Frequently Asked Questions

 Yes.
 By adding uses such as heating or hot water, you can eliminate lease fees and decrease your price of propane.
 Changing your old oil system or electric heat to propane can not only save you money, but it can help the environment and reduce our country’s demand on foreign oil.
 Read more about propane’s benefits.

-Our priority is serving you quickly, safely, and properly.
-Some companies might not charge a lease fee because they don’t carry as much insurance as we do.
-They also may not replace as many propane containers a year due to maintenance matters.
-In addition, their technicians and drivers may not be properly trained or qualified to handle emergency situations.
+It's our top priority to serve you quickly, safely, and properly.
+If a company doesn't charge a lease fee, then you should ask yourself where they are skimping in areas such as their insurance, or the training of qualified service technicians and drivers to handle emergency situations.
+The company may not carry as much insurance as we do, or may not replace as many propane containers a year due to maintenance matters.
+Or, its technicians and drivers may not be qualified or properly trained in effectively managing emergencies.

 Your price will revert to the market rate.
 The price you pay will be based on the market cost plus your annual consumption; the more propane you use, the better the rate we can offer you.